Nestle to invest $550M to expand Georgia pet food factory

 Nestle will qualify for a state income tax credit that allows the company to deduct $1,750 per job from its Georgia income taxes for five years, worth up to $1.1 million.
 For Nestle to qualify for tax credits, workers must make at least $28,000 a year.

-Gildehaus described the wages as “competitive”
+Gildehaus described the wages as competitive.

 Final incentives for Nestle have not been agreed on yet, said Marie Hodge Gordon, spokeswoman for the Georgia Economic Development Department.
 Hart County could abate local property taxes, the state could chip in to pay for infrastructure, and train Nestle workers.
 Nestle will automatically qualify for tax breaks that could save it millions in sales taxes on machinery.